akyrillidis/akyrillidis.github.io/_posts/2015-12-16-ALPS_partII.md

 For completeness, we present next several attempts on finding a different constant step size selection.
 This discussion will be also helpful for our next post.
-The crux is that, even if more sophisticated step size selections lead to better theoretical guarantees, it usually is the case that computing such step size is as hard as the initial problem!
+The crux is that, even if more sophisticated constant step size selections lead to better theoretical guarantees, it usually is the case that computing such step size is as hard as the initial problem!

 ### GraDeS (or IHT with a different constant step size)